Leonardo DiCaprio & Brad Pitt Just Instagrammed The First Look At Their Charles Manson Movie

 Pitt is serving major cowboy-gets-to-the-big-city vibes (Robert Redford would approve), while DiCaprio is leaning into his burnt orange neutrals.
 The buttery leather, the stiff denim.
 It's a full-ass vibe.
 And please peep the pinky ring and gold chain on DiCaprio's mustard turtleneck.

 Pitt is playing "Rick Dalton," and DiCaprio is "Cliff Booth."
-Booth and Dalton are both two fictionalized actors eager to give their careers a second life in the quick-changing entertainment industry.
-Oh, and they happen to be neighbors with Margot Robbie as Sharon Tate, the actress who was killed by Manson Family members in 1969.
+Booth and Dalton are both two fictionalised actors eager to give their careers a second life in the quick-changing entertainment industry.
+Oh, and they happen to be neighbours with Margot Robbie as Sharon Tate, the actress who was killed by Manson Family members in 1969.

 Our interest has officially been piqued.